stefano-garzarella/qemu-boot-time/README.md

 ## Trace points

+The `benchmark.h` file contains the following trace points used in the `patches`:
 * QEMU
   * `qemu_init_end`: first kvm_entry (i.e. QEMU initialized has finished)
 * Firmware (SeaBIOS + optionrom or qboot)